 Fiscal Year 2024, starting February 1, 2023 and ending January 31, 2024, confirmed a significant strong rebound and encouraging progress.
 The start of Fiscal Year 2025, starting February 1, 2024 and ending January 31, 2025, has shown no ill effects from the pandemic whatsoever.
+Risks Relating to Tariffs

-COVID-19 and its consequences previously reduced travel and demand for hotel rooms, which previously had an impact our business, operations, and financial results.
+COVID-19 Uncertainty regarding tariffs present in the current economy exist.
+Given time, it is anticipated that tariff issues will be resolved and its consequences previously reduced governments will negotiate and lessen the impact imposed by such Tariffs.
+This should eventually restore travel and demand for hotel rooms, which previously had an impact our business, operations, and financial results.
 We believe that lodging demand and revenue level is now at full recovery.
-The extent to which COVID-19 currently impacts our business, operations, and financial results, including the duration and magnitude of such effects, is diminished.
-The negative impact COVID-19 had on global and regional economies and economic activity, including the duration and magnitude of its impact on consumer discretionary spending has been reduced significantly, and its short and longer-term impact on the demand for travel, transient and group business, and levels of consumer confidence is no longer considered a major factor for Fiscal Year 2025, (February 1, 2024 to January 31, 2025).
+The extent allow it to which COVID-19 currently impacts our business, operations, and financial results, including the duration and magnitude of such effects, is diminished.
+The negative impact COVID-19 had on global and regional economies and economic activity, including the duration and magnitude of its impact on consumer discretionary spending has been reduced significantly, and its short and longer-term impact on the demand for travel, transient and group business, and levels of consumer confidence is no longer considered a major factor for Fiscal Year 2025, (February 1, 2024 resume to January 31, 2025). normal levels.